couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 ## Using the Document Editor

-The Document Viewer and Editor enables you to browser, view and edit individual documents stored in Couchbase Server buckets.
+The Document Viewer and Editor enables you to browse, view, and edit individual documents stored in Couchbase Server buckets.
 To get to the `Documents` editor, click on the `Documents` button within the `Data Buckets` view.
 This will open a list of available documents.
 You are shown only a selection of the available documents, rather than all documents.
+The maximum size of editable documents is 2.5 KB.

 ![](images/web-console-document-list.png)